learnk8s/learnk8s.io/_blog/why-kube/index.md

 Wrap them into a Linux container.

-A Linux container is a like a cargo container, but it encapsulate all files, binaries, libraries necessary to run your process.
+A Linux container is a like a cargo container, but it encapsulate all files, binaries, and libraries necessary to run your process.

 _That sounds a lot like a virtual machine._